-- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the average of the results of the courses not including the Master's Thesis Project is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for the courses for which a pass (v) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. - c.
-The result for the Master's Thesis Project is at least 9.0; - d.
-The adjusted duration of the Master of the person concerned shall not exceed 2 years. - 2.
-In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.
+- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the average of the results of the courses not including the Master's Thesis Project is, not rounded up, at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for the courses for which a pass (v) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. foreign courses taken as part of the (free) elective space of the degree programme, for which a pass (V) was earned, will be excluded from this general rule. - c.
+The result for the Master's Thesis Project is at least 9.0;